Register company in Luxembourg: Introduction

 Step 1: Choosing a suitable corporate entity

 - After understanding your business goals and activities, our team of dedicated consultants will recommend the most suitable corporate entity for you to carry out your business.
-Prior to incorporating a Luxembourg company, you will be advised on the optimum paid up share capital, corporate structure, legislations and whether there is a need to apply for any licenses to operate your business.
+Prior to incorporating a Luxembourg company, you will be advised on the optimum paid up share capital, corporate structure, legislations and wheth

 Step 2: Reservation of company name

-- Tetra Consultants will reserve your preferred company name with the Trade and Companies Register.
+- Before we advance to register company in Luxembourg, Tetra Consultants will reserve your preferred company name with the Trade and Companies Register.

 Step 3: Preparation of supporting documents to register company in Luxembourg